pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 For security, we introduce 100 bits, 128 bits and 256 bits of security.
 We note that 100 bits of security is no longer secure and recommend 128 bits and 256 bits of security for secure applications.
-We follow TLS 1.3 which specifies the cipher suites with 128 bits and 256 bits of security as mandatory-to-implement for the choice of the security level.
+We follow TLS 1.3 {{RFC8446}} which specifies the cipher suites with 128 bits and 256 bits of security as mandatory-to-implement for the choice of the security level.

-Implementors of the applications have to choose the parameters with appropriate security level according to the security requirements of the applications.
+implementers of the applications have to choose the parameters with appropriate security level according to the security requirements of the applications.
 For efficiency, we refer to the benchmark by mcl {{mcl}} for 128 bits of security, and by Kiyomura et al. {{Kiy}} for 256 bits of security and choose sufficiently efficient parameters.
 For global acceptance, we give the implementations of pairing-friendly curves in {{impl}}.